 }

-๐ ๏ธ Step 2: Python Script in Account B to Access Secret and Send Email
+Step 3: Python Script to Retrieve Credentials and Send Email

 import boto3